slyval/guidelines/SAP Commerce/Commerce Conventions.md

 #### Localization
 Localization allows for models and model attributes to be internationalized by providing names and descriptions.
 These names are seen in the backoffice when a user is viewing data.
 This helps as it provides meaningful context that is not provided when technical names are used.

-All models(enums and items) and their attributes must all be localized at least in English unless a multis
+All models(enums and items) and their attributes must all be localized at least in English.
+If multiple languages are a requirementm, then the relevant languages must be considered

+Localizations are maintained in the  **resources/localization** folder

 ### Classes and Interfaces